-Similarly, Senate Resolution 172, or SR 172, adopted by the Louisiana Legislature in 2017, directed the creation of a report analyzing certain interventions to conveyance channels using a watershed-based paradigm and considering the upstream and downstream impacts of a given intervention on neighboring jurisdictions.
-The report in response to SR 172 specifically supported the work of the LWI in developing watershed-based coalitions and regional watershed planning processes in order to enable true inter-jurisdictional coordination around watershed decision-making.
+Similarly, Senate Resolution 172, or SR 172, adopted by the Louisiana Legislature in 2017, directed the study of certain construction and maintenance interventions to conveyance channels and development of recommendations for floodplain management plans 21.
+The conclusions of the study supported using a watershed-based paradigm and considering the upstream and downstream impacts of a given intervention on neighboring jurisdictions.
+The report in response to SR 172 specifically supported the work of the LWI in developing watershed-based coalitions and regional watershed planning processes in order to enable true inter-jurisdictional coordination around watershed decision-making22.
 Both bills and their resulting reports indicate a broad awareness of a problem in Louisiana - namely the need for increased coordination among agencies and jurisdictions conducting watershed and floodplain management.
-The efforts of the LWI stem in part from these legislative initiatives, and aim to enable the very coordination identified as a need in both reports.
+The efforts of the LWI stem in part from these legislative initiatives and aim to enable the very coordination identified as a need in both reports.